 Your body’s heat production level is crucial for your survival situation.
 Your body’s core temperature drops significantly, and you become dependant on the cold and wind chill factor.
-Because your blood vessels contract during the heat loss, you can get tissue damage, a frostnip or frostbite, shivering and having freezing hands and feet.
+Because your blood vessels contract during the heat loss, you can get tissue damage, a frostnip or frostbite, shivering, and having freezing hands and feet.
 Your will have slurred speech soon and every possible negative effect of freezing.
 To survive in low temperatures, you will need to make a fire.
-It will help your dry clothing and cook food.
+Even a pack of basic survival matches can do you much good in the cold.
+It will help your dry clothes and cook food.
 The heat loss will cause a drop in your core body temperature.
 If you don’t have any cold-weather gear.
 To avoid the dreadful effect of the cold injury or hypothermia, make a fire as fast as possible.

 To successfully start a fire for cold weather survival, you need to be aware of several factors.
-Read on and find out what is different about a fire starting in the cold weather.
+Read on and find out what is different about fire-starting in the cold weather.
 Think about containing the flame in a limited area to ensure the fire’s efficiency.